bifrost-finance/bifrost/docs/README.md

 ### 2. Create a dev wallet

-- Follow the instructions to create wallet [Create Development Wallet](https://developers.eos.io/eosio-home/docs/wallets).

 **Tips**:
-> for the step 1, use the following command in case you forget the passoword
+> While you're creating wallet, use the following command in case you forget the passoword
 ```
+# do not use cleos wallet create --to-console
 $ cleos wallet create --to-file
 ```

+- Follow the instructions to create wallet [Create Development Wallet](https://developers.eos.io/eosio-home/docs/wallets).

 > The wallet folder will created under ```~/eosio-wallet```.
-If you forget the password to unclock the wallet, use the commands.
+If you forget the password but you have to unclock the wallet, use the following commands.
 ```
 $ cat ~/eosio-wallet/default.pass # that will show the password
 $ cleos wallet unlock # prompt you input the password